zartuhanu/csv-txt-uploader/README.md

 templates, reports formatting issues and uploads the data into a database.
 It consists of a Node.js/Express backend and a minimal React UI.

+All Node dependencies are defined in `server/package.json`.
+The repository root no longer contains its own `package.json` so install packages from within the `server` directory.

 ## Authentication

 Each time the app is loaded it shows a simple login screen styled the same as